Yarroudh/segment-lidar/paper/paper.md

 1. **Top Projection**:

 In a top view projection, the 3D coordinates (X, Y, Z) are projected onto the 2D coordinates (u, v) on the image plane (\autoref{fig:views}).

 The projection of each point is given by:

 $$u = \frac{x - x_{min}}{d}$$
 $$v = \frac{y_{max} - y}{d}$$
 $$P_{uv} = (R, G, B)$$

-Where:

 `u` represents the horizontal axis in the image.

 `v` represents the vertical axis in the image.

 `x, y and z` are the point coordinates.

 `r, g and b` are the RGB colors of the point.

 `d` represents the pixel resolution.

 2. **Pinhole Camera View**: